Body Fat Calculator

 Nutrition Strategy

-Create a moderate calorie deficit of 300-500 calories per day — aggressive deficits lead to muscle loss.
+Create a moderate calorie deficit of 300-500 calories per day — aggressive deficits lead to muscle loss and metabolic adaptation.
 Prioritize protein intake (1.6-2.2g per kg of body weight) to preserve muscle during fat loss.
 Focus on whole foods, vegetables, lean proteins, and complex carbohydrates.
 Avoid crash diets and extreme restriction, which trigger metabolic adaptation and eventual rebound.
+Research published in the International Journal of Obesity shows that diets with protein intake above 1.6g/kg preserved 50% more lean mass during caloric restriction compared to lower-protein approaches.
+Time your protein intake across 3-5 meals throughout the day, with at least 20-40g per meal to maximize muscle protein synthesis.

 Exercise Programming

 Combine resistance training (3-4 sessions per week) with moderate cardio for optimal fat loss.
-Resistance training is essential to maintain or build muscle while in a calorie deficit.
+Resistance training is essential to maintain or build muscle while in a calorie deficit — a meta-analysis of 66 studies found that resistance training during caloric restriction preserved an average of 93% of lean body mass compared to diet-only interventions.
 High-intensity interval training (HIIT) can be more time-efficient for fat oxidation than steady-state cardio.
 Aim for at least 150 minutes of moderate or 75 minutes of vigorous activity per week.
+Prioritize compound movements (squats, deadlifts, bench press, rows) that recruit multiple large muscle groups, as these exercises burn more calories both during and after the workout through excess post-exercise oxygen consumption (EPOC).

 Sleep and Recovery

 Sleep deprivation (less than 7 hours) increases cortisol, reduces growth hormone, and promotes fat storage — particularly visceral fat.
-Studies show that people who sleep less than 6 hours per night lose 55% more muscle and 55% less fat during calorie restriction compared to those sleeping 8+ hours.
-Prioritize 7-9 hours of quality sleep per night.
+A landmark study from the University of Chicago published in the Annals of Internal Medicine showed that people who slept 5.5 hours per night lost 55% more lean mass and 55% less fat during calorie restriction compared to those sleeping 8.5 hours, even with identical calorie intake.
+Growth hormone, which is critical for fat metabolism and muscle repair, is released predominantly during deep sleep cycles.
+Prioritize 7-9 hours of quality sleep per night by maintaining consistent sleep and wake times, keeping the bedroom cool (65-68°F / 18-20°C) and dark, and avoiding screens for at least 30 minutes before bed.

 Progress Tracking